Design Constraints for a Commercial Version of Catchup

 Sense of Bigness/Thickness – The design should convey a sense of substance – of “bigness” and/or “thickness”.
 As the table game hobby has grown, many game publishers have discovered that big, luxurious boards and components are a huge turn-on for players (no doubt some have known it all along – Fantasy Flight Games, for example).
 In contrast, abstract games publishers often publish cramped games.
 I don’t know why, but it makes abstract games seem insubstantial.
 There’s no pleasure in huddling over a tiny board, struggling with your sausage fingers.
 Note: this constraint doesn’t require that the game be physically large, as long as ergonomics/design make the game *feel* generously proportioned.

 Amazing Color Design – it should be tastefully eye-catching.
 It should also be deployed to make the game feel warm and organic and “different”.
 Non-abstract games publishers have gotten better at this recently.
 Look at the board pictured below, for example.
 Look at the way the dark perimeter makes the central yellow hexes look like they’re radiating light.
-Abstract games generally still have comparatively thoughtless color design.
+Abstract games generally still have comparatively thoughtless color design (which isn’t to say Catchup should replicate the color design of the game below or any other particular game – I’m simply arguing for more thoughtful and professional color design in general).

-A second requirement for the color design is that both sets of pieces should be easily distinguishable from each other, and, just as important, be equally distinguishable against the background of the board.
+A second requirement for the color design is that both players’ pieces should be easily distinguishable from each other, and, just as important, equally distinguishable against the background of the board.
 Take a look at this image of a published version of my game Produto:

 The light-colored pieces are much less distinguishable against the background of the board than the dark-colored pieces are.
 This both looks very imbalanced to me, and in practice I can feel extra strain in trying to comprehend the light player’s position, regardless of whether I’m playing as the light-player or the dark player.
 I want to avoid this.